xzshao/xzshao.github.io/index.md

 # About Me
 Here is **Xianzhu Shao**.

-I received my Bachelor of Science degree from the College of Science, Tianjin University of Commerce in June 2023, majoring in **Mathematics and Applied Mathematics**, and now I am an **AI algorithm engineer** in a Chinese technology company, responsible for the development of **AI-CFD algorithms** , **Optimization algorithms**, and **High-performance computing**.
+I received my Bachelor of Science degree from the College of Science, Tianjin University of Commerce in June 2023, majoring in **Mathematics and Applied Mathematics**.
+Now, I am an **AI algorithm engineer** in a Chinese technology company, responsible for the development of **AI-CFD algorithms** , **Optimization algorithms**, and **High-performance computing**.

 <br>

 ## Academic Background

 **<font color='red'>[Highlight]</font> I am looking for PhD to start in 2024 Fall.
 Contact me if you have any leads!**
-- **Apr 2023 - present:** HaiFang Technology Co.
+- **Apr 2023 - Present:** HaiFang Technology Co.
 (AI Algorithm Engineer).
 - **July 2021 - June 2022:** HaiFang Technology Co.
 (Optimization Algorithm Intern).
 - **Sep 2019 - May 2023:** Tianjin University of Commerce.